edublancas/scipy-2022/workshop.md

     sample: true
 ```

-**Exercise 1:** Add a parameter to the `material/tasks/load.ipynb` notebook, then add a new cell to the notebook to print the value of the parameter.
+**Exercise 1:** Modify `material/pipeline.yaml` and add a parameter to the `material/tasks/load.ipynb` notebook (under the `params` section), then add a new cell to the notebook to print the value of the parameter.
 Then, execute the following and check if the output notebook (`material/output/load.ipynb`) prints the right value:
 <!-- #endregion -->

 ```sh